Border procedure (border and transit zones)

 Interpretation

 Issues with regard to interpretation have been reported during the initial interview, carried out with the Border Police at the very start of the procedure.
 Interviews with OFPRA must be carried out in the presence of an interpreter, unless the interview can be carried out in French.
 In practice, interpretation in interviews with OFPRA is available in 40 languages and is readily available through the Inter Service Migrants (ISM) by phone or videoconference.
-In the last years, interpretation was used in the majority of cases, reaching up to 83% of all cases in 2020, compared to 89% in 2019, 82.3% in 2018.[39]
+In the last years, interpretation was used in the majority of cases, reaching up to 87% of all cases in 2022, compared to 82.9% in 2021, 83% in 2020, 89% in 2019, 82.3% in 2018.[46]

 Nevertheless, when carried out remotely, the quality of the interpretation services seems to raise concerns.
-According to organisations assisting asylum seekers, remote interview and interpretation prove particularly challenging for the individual as they are often interrupted by the Protection Officer, who is typing notes at the same time.[40]
-In Nice, the interview report is read out to the applicant without being translated and does not mention whether the applicant was interrupted in the course of the interview.[41]
+According to organisations assisting asylum seekers, remote interview and interpretation prove particularly challenging for the individual as they are often interrupted by the Protection Officer, who is typing notes at the same time.[47]
+According to a report by ECRE published in 2018, in Nice, the interview report was read out to the applicant without being translated and did not mention whether the applicant was interrupted in the course of the interview.[48]
+According to OFRA, interview conditions have evolved since then.[49]

 Another issue relates to confidentiality.
 There have been cases where the background noise indicated that the interpreter was in a train station while the interview was ongoing; or in a parc surrounded by children.[50]